 Preheat oven to 400 degrees

-In large pot, squeeze garlic bulbs into the pan and mush it a bit with the back of a wooden spoon.
-Add liquids, turn heat to medium.
+Miso soup: In large pot, squeeze garlic bulbs into the pan and mush it a bit with the back of a wooden spoon.
+Add liquids, turn heat to medium-low.
 Add your miso and stir to incorporate the paste.
-Once broth has warmed for about 20 minutes, add in greens and let wilt.
-Serve with a slice of lemon and a pinch of red pepper flakes.
-I topped mine with a few colorful purple micro greens.
+Add in greens and let wilt until deep dark green, about 5 – 10 minutes.

 If using tofu, add in after adding the miso paste.
-Use soft or firm tofu that has been pressed to remove excess moisture.
+Use soft, medium, firm or extra-firm tofu that has been pressed to remove excess moisture.
 To press you can either use your palms by using paper towels in between to soak up the moisture.
 Or place the tofu under a somewhat heavy book with paper towels on each side of the tofu for 10 minutes or so.

-If staying away from soy, try using brown rice or chickpea miso.
+If staying away from soy, try using brown rice miso or chickpea miso.